bgcarlisle/Numbat/README.md

 Numbat v.
-2.9
+2.9 IS NO LONGER UNDER ACTIVE DEVELOPMENT; v.
+3 is available at the following link
 ======

-Numbat Meta-Analysis Extraction Manager
+Numbat Meta-Analysis Extraction Manager (deprecated)

+Please visit: https://www.bgcarlisle.com/blog/numbat3/ for the most up-to-date version of Numbat

 ## Overview